-HERESY to Make World Premiere at The Tabard Theatre, March 6
+HERESY Makes World Premiere at The Tabard Theatre Tonight

-Heresy, a new play from Tilo Ulbricht, produced by Questioning Productions receives its World premiere at The Tabard Theatre on 6 March 2014.
+Heresy, a new play from Tilo Ulbricht, produced by Questioning Productions receives its World premiere at The Tabard Theatre tonight, 6 March 2014.

 The Spanish Inquisition is at its height.
 Two men, both searching for meaning in their lives, but whose paths have led them in different directions- one to the Church, the other, to the Cathars, and both with the same woman in their hearts.
 5 years later in Granada the extraordinary happens.
 Three strangers have appeared whose presence touches all whom they encounter, and a new Inquisitor General has been appointed.
 A meeting that will challenge belief to its core.